 mens' names.
 Although it was a beautiful monument, and gorgeous work of art, it did not name the men who were killed in terrible

 workplace tragedies.
 Marino knew he had to continue the work.
 He formed a committee that began with Michael Tibollo and Fr.

 Vitaliano Papais, and ended with the final committee of Mario Marra, Fulvio Florio, Gino Cucchi, Fortunato Rao, Pal Di Iulio and

-Paola Breda, both led by Marino Toppan.
-After many years of research and overcoming financial and technical obstacles, this
+Paola Breda, Lillian Paiano, both led by Marino Toppan.
+After many years of research and overcoming financial and technical

-always be an important day for the Italian community of Canada.
-This is the day that all of the fallen workers in the Italian
+28th, 2016, will always be an important day for the Italian community of Canada.
+This is the day that all of the fallen workers in the

 This is the day that Marino Toppan, along with his committee, uncovered the terrible tragedy of our community.
 Now numbering in

 the thousands, the Italian Fallen Workers have a place where they will be remembered forever, and the Italian-Canadian

 community will have a place to mourn those in our collective history who were tragically lost during the progress of Canada.